18F/handbook/_pages/policies/detailing-and-offboarding-policies/leaving-tts.md

 ### 4. Download copies of important personal documents

-- Download copies of your paystubs from [Employee Express](https://www.employeeexpress.gov/)
+- Download copies of your paystubs from [Employee Express](https://www.employeeexpress.gov/).
-- Download copies of your SF-50s from [eOPF](https://eopf.opm.gov/gsa/)(requires VPN if not on GSA network)
+- Download copies of your SF-50s from [eOPF](https://eopf.opm.gov/gsa/)(requires VPN if not on GSA network).
-  - An SF-50 is a notification of a Personnel Action; it contains your series, grade, and other information useful to you or required if applying for reinstatement
+  - An SF-50 is a notification of a Personnel Action; it contains your series, grade, and other information useful to you or required if applying for reinstatement.

 ### 5. Update your accounts

 - Make sure that you aren't the superuser, sole owner, approver, admin, etc. for Tock, important calendars, Google Groups, critical documents, or processes.
-  - Move Google Drive files to shared folders, when appropriate
+  - Move Google Drive files to shared folders, when appropriate.
   - If you have an **InVision account**, [transfer ownership of your prototypes](https://support.invisionapp.com/hc/en-us/articles/203730565-How-do-I-transfer-my-prototype-to-another-account-) to your supervisor or to another project team member so that they won't be lost once your account is deactivated.
 - Move all calendar invites off your calendar.
 Nothing worse than an orphaned meeting!
 - Log your final Tock hours.
 - Make a list of the approved software that you downloaded or were issued (not necessary to note the pre-installed software).
-  - Unregister the software that you're able to
+  - Unregister the software that you're able to.
-  - Provide the list of remaining registered software to the Offboarding Lead during the scheduled offboarding meeting
+  - Provide the list of remaining registered software to the Offboarding Lead during the scheduled offboarding meeting.

 ### 6. Complete the clearance checklist